nobrakal/iota/README.md

 3. Compiling
 4. Verification of the structure

-Details are available in Odoc generated documentation available at: [https://nobrakal.github.io/iota/iota/Iota/Main/index.html](https://nobrakal.github.io/iota/iota/Iota/Main/index.html).
+Details are available in the [Odoc generated documentation](https://nobrakal.github.io/iota/iota/Iota/Main/index.html).

 # Syntax